-Craft business names often rely on a strong, iconic image to communicate the product’s differentiating characteristics, such as; Da Vinci Paints, Super Woman Crafting, etc.
+For example, you might lean towards something like “Soulful Stitches by Pam,” which sounds unique and easy to remember for a specific craft business.
+Craft business names often rely on a strong, iconic image to communicate the product’s differentiating characteristics, such as; Da Vinci Paints, Super Crafting, or something similar.

 When it comes to choosing the right name for your craft enterprise, focus on an iconic idea that communicates what you want others to experience when purchasing your products.
 Look at other companies in your industry and see how they’ve named their businesses for inspiration.